 Sometimes we go in really high-level, finding our way through the complexity and mess from a philosophical, conceptual viewpoint.

-It’s my job to support you in becoming the leader you want to be, and, frankly, the leader the world needs you to be.
+It’s my job to support you in becoming the leader you want to be, moment-to-moment, and, frankly, the leader the world needs you to be.